c4ffein/NNVP/docs/tasks.md

 ### Assistant (chat)
-- [ ] conversation should survive closing/reopening the chat window (module store, like window rects)
+- [ ] conversation should survive closing/reopening the chat window (module store, like window rects) => superseded: conversations are now persistent records (IndexedDB) — they survive reloads, the latest one restores on page load, and the chat has "new conversation" + a resume list (backend-synced when signed in)
+- [ ] context-limit compaction (for now a full conversation just stops; no auto-compaction, no summarize-into-new-conversation — deliberate)
 - [ ] expose auto-layout as an assistant tool so its built networks arrange themselves
 - [ ] offscreen-layer border arrows: avoid landing under floating windows (direction-aware insets)